2025 Canadian Grand Prix: Post-race

 Following the race, Norris admitted fault for the late-stage collision with Piastri.
 He received a five-second penalty for the collision, which did not affect his race as he had retired.
 The stewards stated in their verdict on the Norris–Piastri collision that Norris was given an in-race time penalty rather than grid penalty for the next race because Norris was classified as a race finisher in 18th place and four laps down on race winner Russell.
 (Note: Under the Formula One regulations, a driver is classified as a finisher if they have completed 90% of the race winners distance, even if they did not physically cross the finish line.)
 The stewards verdict also stated Norris was given lesser five-second time penalty rather than the standard ten-second penalty as the collision did not affect Piastri's result.
-Meanwhile, Red Bull lodged a protest against Russell for erratic driving during the safety car period, which was rejected by the stewards, and Hamilton, a well-known animal lover, felt devastated after he ran over a groundhog during the race, damaging his car's floor.
+Meanwhile, Red Bull lodged a protest against Russell for erratic driving during the safety car period, which was rejected by the stewards, and Hamilton, a well-known animal lover, felt devastated after he ran over a groundhog during the race, damaging his Ferrari's floor.